 A great way to put your finger on the type of people you want to reach is to build audience personas.
 And then keep them handy for reference.

-Content Goals & KPIs
+Content goals and KPIs

 Measuring the performance of a brand’s content and how it translates to the bottom line has been a real challenge since day one.